Peaceful betta: Diet

 In the wild, Betta imbellis feeds on terrestrial and aquatic invertebrates.
-In captivity, the species can be fed live or frozen food like Daphnia, Artemia or bloodworms.
+In captivity, the species is fed live or frozen food like Daphnia, Artemia or bloodworms.

 Breeding

-Male and female individuals of Betta imbellis can live together outside breeding season, as well as getting together for breeding.
+The more colorful bodies of the males distinguish them from the females, with the males having blue hues in their brownish bodies.
+Male and female individuals of Betta imbellis can live together outside of breeding season, as well as getting together for breeding.
 Males will build a bubble nest before breeding.
-After mating the male catches the falling eggs and places them in his bubble nest.
-In 1–2 days the eggs hatch and continue absorb their yolk sack for 2 days.
-After that the fry become free swimming.
-Until this the male cares for them.
+After mating, the male catches the falling eggs and places them in his bubble nest.
+In 1–2 days, the eggs hatch and continue to absorb their yolk sack for 2 days.
+After that, the fry became free to swim.
+Until then, the male cares for them.

 Human use

 Betta imbellis is found in the aquarium trade.